 We've seen this all before.
 It looks eerily familiar to the boom years of the late 1980s.
 That was until the early 1990s came around and the foreclosure pipeline sprung a major leak, flooding the market with overvalued properties.
 And homeowners from California to Maine were left wishing they had a way to close the floodgates, stopping foreclosure of their homes immediately.
-Good news, there may be ways to stop foreclosure.

 Think it couldn't happen again?
 Industry experts are saying that anyone who bought a home during or before 2003 should be safe from the turmoil of foreclosure.
 For anyone who purchased a property from 2004 through 2006, that leaves them potentially facing the financial hardship that distresses many homeowners over the real possibility of foreclosure.

 Financial circumstances change.
 Couples get divorced, people get sick, lose their jobs, OR, their income doesn't keep up with escalating mortgage payments caused by the resetting of interest rates to higher levels on those so-called "exotic" or "toxic" or "liar" loans (whatever you want to call them) of the past few years.

 Anyway you see it, unsophisticated homeowners are left hung out to dry with seemingly no way out of a serious financial predicament, and no means to stop the foreclosure of their homes once the process has begun.
 And this has local, state and national government officials concerned and non-profit consumer groups up in arms.

 With more than 1.5 million foreclosure filings predicted by RealtyTrac for 2007, the floodgates are open once again, just not as wide as they were in the early 1990s, and with a finite number projected.